next up previous

 CONFERENCES CHAIRED:

-1. Artifical Life 8 The 8th International Conference on the Simulation and Synthesis of Living Systems, UNSW, 9th-13th December, 2002.
+1. Artificial Life 8 The 8th International Conference on the Simulation and Synthesis of Living Systems, UNSW, 9th-13th December, 2002.

 2. Complex Systems '98 Complexity Between the Ecos -- From Ecology to Economics, UNSW, November 30th-December 3rd 1998